 The film follows several narratives: the history of the Pueblo Revolt, the evolution of voting rights for Native people, the Laguna tribe's groundbreaking voter registration drive in 2004, the Sacred Alliance for Grassroots Equality's (SAGE's) work to preserve sacred petroglyphs, and the passage of new legislation to support and protect Native American voting rights.

-the actions taken to protect their rights, as well as
+Each segment of the film follows the challenges faced by Native communities, the actions taken to protect their rights, as well as the progress and outcomes of their efforts. |

 THE PUEBLO REVOLT: Narrator Peter Coyote, along with Dr. Michael Wilcox (a scholar from Stanford University), describes the arrival of the Spanish in New Mexico.
 This section follows the hardships indigenous people faced for decades under Spanish occupation.
 Finally, unwilling to continue to be enslaved by their oppressors, the Pueblo people plan collaboratively to organize and rebel.